jahanzeb17/Research-Paper-Summarizer/README.md

 * **Structured Output**: Summaries are well-structured for easy readability.
 * **Error Handling**: Robust error handling for file uploads and processing.
 * **Download Summary**: Easily download the generated summary as a text file.

 ---

-## 🛠️ Technologies Used

-The project is built using the following key technologies:

-* **Streamlit**: For building the interactive web application interface.
-* **LangChain**: A framework for developing applications powered by language models, used for document loading, text splitting, embeddings, and RAG chain construction.
-* **PyMuPDFLoader**: For loading PDF documents.
-* **TextLoader**: For loading plain text documents.
-* **UnstructuredWordDocumentLoader**: For loading DOCX documents.
-* **RecursiveCharacterTextSplitter**: For breaking down documents into manageable chunks.
-* **OpenAI Embeddings**: For converting text chunks into vector representations.
-* **FAISS**: A library for efficient similarity search and clustering of dense vectors, used as the vector store.
-* **ChatGroq**: For integrating with Groq's low-latency inference engine, utilizing the `llama-3.3-70b-versatile` model for summarization.
-* **python-dotenv**: For managing environment variables.

----